Oregon Coast Road Trip Itinerary

 Click the image to view the clickable map of the Oregon Coast road trip 5-day itinerary.

-Day 1: Head out to Fort Stevens in the morning.
-Next, head to Seaside for the Prom and aquarium, check out Arcadia Beach, then head to Tillamook for the night.
+Day 1: Head out to Astoria, then Fort Stevens.
+On the way south, check out Seaside and or Arcadia Beach, depending on time, and then head to Tillamook for the night.

 Where to Stay: